 2. Reach the exact people you want to reach

 It’s great to reach a lot of people, but quality matters just as much as quantity.
-One of the advantages of LinkedIn’s Sponsored Updates is that you can target the exact audience you want.
+One of the advantages of LinkedIn’s Sponsored Content is that you can target the exact audience you want.